miroi/DIRAC_scripts/grid_runs/KNOWHOW4Grid.rst

 ::

-  myproxy-init  --pshost px.ui.savba.sk        -d -n -c 4780       # voce, cca 198.1 days (maximum)
-  myproxy-init  --pshost myproxy.cnaf.infn.it  -d -n -c 4780       # compchem, cca 198.1 days (maximum)
+  myproxy-init  --pshost px.ui.savba.sk        -d -n -c 4780       # voce, sivvp; cca 198.1 dys (maximum period) myproxy-init  --pshost myproxy.cnaf.infn.it  -d -n -c 4780       # compchem, enmr.eu; maximum period

 where "--pshost <myproxy_server>" specifies the hostname of the machine where a MyProxy Server runs, the -d option instructs the server to associate the user DN to the proxy, and the -n option avoids the use of a passphrase to access the long-term proxy, so that the WMS renews the proxy automatically.

-Verify your long-term certificate:
+Verify long-term certificate:

 ::